Sita-Technologies/Sita/README.md

 ### Project status

 The decompiler is in an early stage of development.
 As of now, it can read the basic Outline structure of standard applications and decompile some basic operations.
-Only 32bit Team Developer applications are supported yet.
 Not all language features, variable names, etc. are decompiled correctly.
+Only 32bit Team Developer applications are officially supported yet.
+Decompiling 64bit applications is currently still buggy.

 Currently, TD 5.1 – 7.4 are supported.